andreasmang/claire/doc/README-RUNME.md

                                   -xfile brain01-transported.nii.gz -deformimage
 ```

 The input are the three components of the computed velocity (`-v$i$ velocity-field-x$i$.nii.gz `) and the image to be transported (`-ifile $datdir/brain01.nii.gz`; `$datdir` points to the folder the data is located at).
 The output is the transported brain image (`-xfile brain01-transported.nii.gz`).
 The user can add a path as prefix if desired.
 The command to tell `clairetools` that we are interested in solving the forward problem (i.e., transporting/deforming an image) is `-deformimage`.
-The backslashes `\` are only added to break the line (for readability).
+The line breaks (backslashes `\`) are only added for readability.